simon387/notes/java/liferay.md

 + Always use methods with Locale when using methods that use database data!!
   example: ```String content = jArticle.getContentByLocale(themeDisplay.getLocale().toString());```
 + Always use Logs framework, never ```sout``` or ```printstacktrace``` or similar!
++ Always use Liferay Portal to change log's levels

 ---